Kinglykrab/find_all_spells/find_all_spells.md

-!!! info end

 This page lists spells for classes between level 71 and 253, we stop at 253 as 254 and 255 are special values used for AAs.

-    Last Generated: 2022.06.10

 ## Warrior
 | ID | Name | Level |